SzymonKN/PackageOfProjectsInSeveralLanguages/README.md

 # Projects

-All my projects in my educational progress
+Simple projects created in time of my educational process.